Broadcast Music, Inc.: History

 In the 1930s, radio was coming to prominence as a source of musical entertainment that threatened to weaken record sales and opportunities for "live" acts.
 The Great Depression was already draining artist revenues from recordings and live performances.
 ASCAP, the pre-eminent royalty/licensing agency for more than two decades, required radio stations to subscribe to "blanket" licenses granting ASCAP a fixed percentage of each station's revenue, regardless of how much music the station played from ASCAP's repertoire.
 In 1939, ASCAP announced a substantial increase in the revenue share licensees would be required to pay.
 BMI was founded by the National Association of Broadcasters to provide a lower-cost alternative to ASCAP.
 As such, BMI created competition in the field of performing rights, providing an alternative source of licensing for all music users.

-The vast majority of U.S. radio stations, and all three radio networks, refused to renew their ASCAP licenses for 1941, choosing to forgo playing ASCAP music entirely and relying on the BMI repertoire.
+The vast majority of U.S. radio stations, and all three radio networks, refused to renew their ASCAP licenses for 1941, choosing to forgo playing ASCAP music entirely and rely on the BMI repertoire.
 In February 1941, similar to the agreement it had made with ASCAP, the Department of Justice and BMI entered into a consent decree, requiring certain changes to BMI's business model, including giving licensees the option of paying only for the music they actually used instead of buying a blanket license.
 The U.S. District Court in Milwaukee was chosen by the Justice Department to supervise the decree for both BMI and ASCAP.